 The new BT.com will feature breaking and exclusive news and features from a dedicated team of journalists at the Press Association covering areas such as news, entertainment and lifestyle.
 With BTSport.com also launching in the summer, we’ll bring customers exclusive live sports action as well.
 The new BT Mail will include the features and functions such as in-built anti-virus and anti-spam applications.

 Along with a super-massive email deal, Yahoo will also lose a substantial amount of traffic to its homepage, which was set to Yahoo.com for all BT subscribers by default.
 Now, BT will promote its own news service on their homepages.
-In other news, British Sky Broadcasting recently struck a deal with Yahoo! for providing email accounts to its users.
+In other news, British Sky Broadcasting recently struck a deal with Yahoo! for providing email accounts to its users but this will just not cover the massive customer base that Yahoo is losing in BT.

 This decision by BT will force Yahoo to rethink the features it is (not) providing to its users, and how close these features are to the ones that users really want and need.